clivetong/Talks/ProbabilisticAndApproximate/README.md

 ---

+### And I think it's more than

+The key advantage of probabilistic data structures is their ability to handle large amounts of data in real-time, by providing approximate answers to queries with limited space and computation

+---

+- Membership querying (Bloom filter, Counting Bloom filter, Quotient filter, Cuckoo filter).
+- Cardinality (Linear counting, probabilistic counting, LogLog, HyperLogLog, HyperLogLog++).
+- Frequency (Majority algorithm, Frequent, Count Sketch, Count-Min Sketch).
+- Rank (Random sampling, q-digest, t-digest).
+- Similarity (LSH, MinHash, SimHash).

+---

 ### And that's it

 - Sometimes the right answer isn't 100% necessary
 - Sometimes that means something is easier to implement or is more parallel friendly

-- But doing the maths to check its correctness can be realy hard
+ (But doing the maths to check its correctness can be really hard)